Metastability: Computational neuroscience

 Metastability in the brain is a phenomenon studied in computational neuroscience to elucidate how the human brain recognizes patterns.
 Here, the term metastability is used rather loosely.
 There is no lower-energy state, but there are semi-transient signals in the brain that persist for a while and are different than the usual equilibrium state.

+In philosophy

+Gilbert Simondon invokes a notion of metastability for his understanding of systems that rather than resolve their tensions and potentials for transformation into a single final state rather, 'conserves the tensions in the equilibrium of metastability instead of nullifying them in the equilibrium of stability' as a critique of cybernetic notions of homeostasis.